softwareshinobi/softwareshinobi/readme.md

 It's a shared reality of existence as a software developer.

-Software Developer Developer C'est La Vie.
+Software Developer Developer C'est La Vie, if you will.

-Somebody coin that.

 If i tried to boil down what I do as a software developer into something short, I'd say something like the following:

+- [ ] POC And MVP Development Support
 - [ ] Rapid Software Prototyping
-- [ ] UI and Backend Software Development
+- [ ] Capability Feasability Research & Development
-- [ ] Cloud Computing and Hybrid IT
-- [ ] Agile Transformation and DevOps
+- [ ] Software Delivery and Operations Supports

 ## About Me // Software Shinobi

-In this section, I attempt to boil down over 15+ years of professional software development experience.
+In this section, I attempt to boil down over 15+ years of professional software development experience in like 100 words.

 I've supported missions and initiatives in the private sector, the public sector, contracting, consulting, freelancing.